 Did you know that nail varnish, perfume and aftershave, some prescription medication, vehicle parts and some household goods and instruments, may be considered as restricted or dangerous under new legislation?
 Please see below for a detailed list of examples.

 Jersey Post services are bound by service specific terms and conditions.
-If you wish to cancel a service, please contact Jersey Post Customer Services on (01534) 616616 or via email at firstname.lastname@example.org
+If you wish to cancel a service, please contact Jersey Post Customer Care on (01534) 616616 or via email at firstname.lastname@example.org

 Alternatively, you can arrange to send an item by courier by visiting one of our Post Offices and asking for our courier or FedEx service.